mcironlung/poems-astro-blog/src/pages/privacy-policy.md

 Does our site allow third-party behavioral tracking?
 ----------------------------------------------------

-It��s also important to note that we allow third-party behavioral tracking
+It's also important to note that we allow third-party behavioral tracking

 COPPA (Children Online Privacy Protection Act)
 ----------------------------------------------